alttch/eva3/doc/msad.rst

         # cache credentials for the specified time (seconds)
         # default: 86400 (1 day), 0 to disable caching
         #cache-time: 86400
+        # try to authenticate the user against the cache before probing AD
+        #cache-first: true

 Host and domain should always be specified.
 Default key prefix is empty, default organizational unit is *EVA*.
 CA file is not used by default.